Lady Catherine Henley1

 Last Edited=13 Oct 2007

-Sir Willoughby Aston, 5th Bt. matriculated at Oriel College, Oxford University, Oxford, Oxfordshire, England, on 7 January 1729/30.1 He was admitted to Lincoln's Inn on 19 November 1731.1 He graduated from Oriel College, Oxford University, Oxford, Oxfordshire, England, on 14 January 1735 with a Bachelor of Arts (B.A.).1 He graduated from Master of Arts (M.A.) on 20 October 1739.1 He succeeded to the title of 5th Baronet Aston, of Aston [in the parish of Runcorn], co.
-Chester [E., 1628] in February 1743/44, and "of Risley, co.
-Derby."1 He held the office of Member of Parliament (M.P.) for Nottingham between 1754 and 1761.1 He was Colonel of the Berkshire Militia in 1759.1
+He matriculated at Oriel College, Oxford University, Oxford, Oxfordshire, EnglandG, on 7 January 1729/30.1 He was admitted to Lincoln's Inn on 19 November 1731.1 He graduated from Oriel College, Oxford University, Oxford, Oxfordshire, EnglandG, on 14 January 1735 with a Bachelor of Arts (B.A.)1 He graduated from Oriel College, Oxford University, Oxford, Oxfordshire, EnglandG, on 20 October 1739 with a Master of Arts (M.A.)1 He succeeded as the 5th Baronet Aston, of Aston [in the parish of Runcorn], co.
+Chester [E., 1628] in February 1743/44, and 'of Risley, co.
+Derby.1' He held the office of Member of Parliament (M.P.) for Nottingham between 1754 and 1761.1 He was Colonel of the Berkshire Militia in 1759.1

 Children of Sir Willoughby Aston, 5th Bt. and Elizabeth Pye